MatthewClark2/LispTranspiler/README.md

 Add a factory method that automatically applies visitors in the correct order.

-Statically allocate lambdas for internal functions as well as all keywords that appear in the program.
+Statically allocate all keywords that appear in the program.

-Update existing visitors to go after lambda special form.